sonic-net/SONiC/doc/aaa/radius_authentication.md

 ## NSS

-RADIUS (or any PAM authenticated) users are expected to have a configuration on the SONiC device to obtain the user information like uid, gid , home directory, and shell (i.e. information normally returned during a getpwnam_r() system library call).
+RADIUS (or any PAM authenticated) users are expected to have a configuration on the SONiC device to obtain the user information like uid, gid, home directory, and shell (i.e. information normally returned during a getpwnam_r() system library call).
 If the RADIUS user is found in the local password file, that information is used.
 Normally, RADIUS is only used